 Each panel will rank proposals based on overall merit, responsiveness to the RFP as reflected by the scoring criteria, feasibility, and adherence to the proposal requirements.
-The rank-ordered list of proposals from each panel will be forwarded to the President for a final determination of the funded applications.
+A rank-ordered list of proposals will be forwarded to the President for a final determination of the funded applications.
 The President will make the final selection from among the highest ranked proposals consistent with Presidential priorities, portfolio balance, or other considerations.
 Funding decisions are not subject to appeal.